 The brain is as vulnerable as it is complex.
 As a result, it’s very easy to injure, and those injuries can vary wildly in severity.
-But even mild brain injuries can come with serious long-term repercussions, leading to quite a bit of medical expenses.
-If this brain injury was someone else’s fault, it shouldn’t be your responsibility to have to pay for it while also dealing with the ramifications of the injury.
+But even mild cerebral trauma can come with serious long-term repercussions, leading to a pile of medical expenses.
+If a brain injury was someone else’s fault, it shouldn’t be your responsibility to have to pay for it while dealing with the ramifications of the wound.

-Morgan & Morgan’s brain injury lawyers have seen great success securing compensation for brain injury victims and their loved ones.
-Laws pertaining to traumatic brain injuries can be especially specific and complicated, so having an attorney with the experiences and resources of a Morgan & Morgan attorney by your side can be extraordinarily helpful when you seek compensation for your injuries.
+Morgan & Morgan’s brain injury lawyers have seen great success securing compensation for such victims and their loved ones.
+Laws pertaining to traumatic brain injuries (TBI) can be especially specific and complicated, so having an attorney with the experiences and resources of a Morgan & Morgan attorney by your side can be extraordinarily helpful when you seek compensation.

-The brain is a particularly sensitive organ, and medical professionals are now realizing the impact this can have on injuries.
-The expected causes of brain injuries - direct hits to the head such as those in a car accident, construction accident, or sports injury - aren’t the only ways one can hurt themselves.
+The brain is a particularly sensitive organ, and medical professionals are now realizing the impact this can have on wounds.
+The expected causes of brain injuries — direct hits to the head such as those in a car accident, construction accident, or sports injury — aren’t the only ways one can get hurt.

-Because the brain is not rigidly connected to the skull, rapid acceleration, deceleration, or change in direction can cause movement, leading the brain to be thrown around the inside of your skull.
+Because the brain is not rigidly connected to the skull, rapid acceleration, deceleration, or change in direction can cause movement, leading the brain to be thrown around the inside your skull.
 This is referred to as a closed head injury.
-The Brain Injury Association of America listed falls as the leading cause of traumatic brain injury.
-That means a simple slip and fall somewhere puts you at greater risk than you realize.
+The Brain Injury Association of America lists falls as the leading cause of traumatic brain injury.
+That means a simple slip-and-fall puts you at greater risk than you realize.

 While victims of severe TBI may suffer significant cognitive impairments, victims of less severe TBI can still experience the following:

 Another great concern of TBI is that the symptoms are not always caught at first.
-CT scans can show some moderate-to-severe cases of TBI, but other tests are often needed to find more mild cases, causing it to linger without treatment.
+CT scans can show some moderate to severe cases of TBI, but other tests are often needed to find milder cases, causing it to linger without treatment.

 In order to file a valid brain injury lawsuit, you’ll have to prove that your injury was directly caused by someone else’s negligence.
-That takes an incredible amount of research, an amount you may not be able to do by yourself while also dealing with the effects of a brain injury.
+That takes an incredible amount of research that you may not be able to do by yourself while dealing with the effects of a brain injury.

-Morgan & Morgan’s Boston attorneys are well-versed in personal injury lawsuits involving injuries to the brain.
+Morgan & Morgan’s Boston attorneys are well versed in personal injury lawsuits involving trauma to the brain.
 We tirelessly devote ourselves to your case and work with the relevant medical experts and professionals needed to build a compelling case that shows that someone else’s negligence and carelessness caused your plight.
 Your attorney will go to work to prove the four elements of a brain injury case: